Machine Learning · OrevateAI

 How is Reinforcement Learning Used in Robotics?

 Robotics is one of the most intuitive areas for reinforcement learning examples.
 Robots often operate in dynamic, unpredictable environments where precise pre-programmed movements are impossible.
-RL allows robots to learn complex motor skills, adapt to changing conditions, and perform tasks that require fine-tuned coordination.
+RL allows robots to learn complex motor skills, adapt to changing conditions, and perform tasks that requires fine-tuned coordination.

 Furthermore, RL is being applied to autonomous navigation for drones and self-driving cars.
 The agent learns to perceive its surroundings, predict the behavior of other agents (cars, pedestrians), and make driving decisions (accelerate, brake, steer) to reach its destination safely and efficiently.
 This involves learning complex policies in real-time based on sensor data.